 3. Chocolate eating

 Munnar town centre isn’t the best, it’s overcrowded and stressful but it is a great place to pick up some locally grown chocolate.
-It comes in a vast variety of flavours and you can take it at one of the viewpoints which makes it taste even better.
+It comes in a vast variety of flavours and you can take it at one of the viewpoints which make it taste even better.

 4. Tea drinking